pschafhalter/pschafhalter.github.io/content/_index.md

 - [Ray](https://ray.io/) is a popular framework for developing distributed applications.
 - [Modin](http://modin.org/) scales pandas workflows to terabytes.

-I was fortunate to intern at [Google Deepmind](https://deepmind.google/) in 2023 where I focused on sparse computation and [modularity in language models](/modular-domain-experts).
+In 2023, I interned at [Google Deepmind](https://deepmind.google/) with the Pathways Team, where I focused on sparse computation and [modularity in language models](/modular-domain-experts).